dsshafer/mastodon-saml/README.md

 * If a user account is pre-created, then the account's display name will default to the account name, though the user can modify their display name later.
 (The `tootctl` CLI doesn't allow specifying the display name when creating or modifying user accounts.
 Maybe the API allows setting the display name.)
-* If the use account is created on-demand, then the display name is initialized from an attribute in the SAML assertion, but the user can stil modify their display name later.
+* If the user account is created on-demand, then the display name is initialized from an attribute in the SAML assertion, but the user can stil modify their display name later.